MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/dashboard-incoming-cases.md

 > [!div class="mx-imgBorder"]
 > ![New cases dashboard](media/ai-csi-new-cases-dash.PNG)

 The New cases dashboard gives you an overview of the new cases in your customer service system.
-It uses artificial intelligence (AI) technology to help you identify emerging issues.
+It uses artificial intelligence (AI) technology to help you identify popular and emerging issues.

 The New cases dashboard includes a variety of charts with graphical views of your system's new support cases.
 For information about each chart, click the link for the chart in the following list or scroll to locate the chart later in this topic.